skumr/java_programs/README.md

 # java_programs
-A repository containing various programs demonstrating basic Java OOP concepts and practices
+A repository containing various programs demonstrating basic Java OOP concepts and practices.

+Feel free to contact me by email for any questions.

+Thanks!